Brown Supplemental Essays 2023-24 Prompts & Advice

 Brown students care deeply about their work and the world around them.
 Students find contentment, satisfaction, and meaning in daily interactions and major discoveries.
 Whether big or small, mundane or spectacular, tell us about something that brings you joy.
 (200-250 words)

 What brings you glee, exuberance, jubilation, delight, elation, bliss…joy?
 There are a multitude of universal and highly relatable experiences that bring joy to one’s soul.
-For example, it could involve children, pets, scenes of natural beauty, literature, travel, etc. However, you could also talk about dreams for the future, more bittersweet moments, abstract thoughts, moments of glorious introversion, or a time that you unexpectedly felt joy.
+For example, it could involve family, pets, hobbies, habits, scenes of natural beauty, literature, travel, etc. However, you could also talk about dreams for the future, more bittersweet moments, abstract thoughts, moments of glorious introversion, or a time that you unexpectedly felt joy.

 How important are the Brown supplemental essays?